JNPRAutomate/JNPRAutomateDemo-Class/docs/usingpyezlibrary.md

 Functions and Methods
 ---------------------

 As discussed a function or method is a bit of code that can be repeatedly reused.
-This is typical for a common set of code that we would use several time.
-By making this into a function or method it leaves the code in a singular place in which it can be reused but also maintained in a singular place.
-If you were to say have a function to add numbers, as can be seen below in our example "add_numbers", we can call this function any time we need to return the sum of two numbers.
-If we want to changes this behavior in the code we can update this single function and then have that change impact the code within the rest of the program.
+This is typical for a common set of code that we would use several times.
+By making this into a function or method it leaves the code in a singular place in which it can be reused but also maintained.
+If you were to have a function to add numbers, as can be seen below in our example "add_numbers", we can call this function any time we need to return the sum of two numbers.
+If we want to change this behavior in the code we can update this single function and then have that change impact the code within the rest of the program.

 A method is simply a function that is bound to an object or class.
 This is usually used to describe the actions or methods of operation over a class.
 They are written nearly identically.
 However when defining a method on a class the special object "self" must be the first parameter used.
 This allows the object to reference itself and change internal elements to its own data structure.
-This means your changing the instantiated object, rather changing the class all together.
+This means you are changing the instantiated object, rather than changing the class all together.

 ```python